1977 U.S. license plate

 (My high school graduation year set)

 On this page I display my collection of U.S. passenger car plates from the year 1977.
-Now up to 34 states, plus 4 non-state U.S. jurisdictions.
+Now up to 50 of 50 states, plus 6 of 6 non-state U.S. jurisdictions.

 Latest noteworthy updates to this page